Living the Dream: An Entrepreneur’s Story

 Shelly and her family after purchasing her PostNet center.

 Even with her card business, networking was the toughest part for Shelly.
 “I’m the creative one.
 I’d much rather be creating than being in the spotlight,” she said.
 Luckily, she was able to lean on her outgoing, social daughter and husband for help.
-But after purchasing her PostNet franchise, she quickly realized that “networking is the life force of owning a small business.”
+However, after purchasing her PostNet franchise, she quickly realized that “networking is the life force of owning a small business.”
 It wasn’t enough to leave it to the natural salespeople of the family — it was time for her to step outside of her comfort zone.
+She quickly learned what it would take for her to be one of PostNet’s franchise success stories.

 “I started reading books and articles about sales and marketing,” she said.
 After a few months of studying, she gave cold calling a try.
 But after over 300 calls, she came to terms with the fact that it just wasn’t for her.